uchicago-capp-camp-2025/capp-camp-setup/documents/vscode/config.rst

 it.
 That will show a pane with information about the extension.
 Click *Install*.

 In our case, you want to search for the Python language extension with Microsoft as the publisher.

 .. figure:: code-img/install-ext-4.png

 Space Indentation
 -----------------

 Your editor should be set such that tabs are equivalent to four spaces.
 In this section, we explain how to configure indentation in VS Code.
 First, set the tab size to four spaces.
-In the Code menu, Go to *Settings...*, *Settings*, and select *Commonly Used*.
+In the Code menu, go to *Settings...*, *Settings*, and select *Commonly Used*.
+(Alternatively, you can use a keyboard shortcut: ``Ctrl-,`` and type the comma key) on WSL or ``Command-,`` on macOS.)

 .. figure:: code-img/vscode-settings.png